anutron/more-behaviors/Docs/Delegators/Delegator.Ajax.md

 * method - (*string*; optional) - the HTML verb to use; defaults to `get`.
 * filter - (*string*; optional) - a selector to run against the response whose response will be used to update the DOM instead of the full response.
 * loadOnce - (*boolean*; optional) - if `true`, the link will only load content into its target once.
 Subsequent clicks are ignored (a console warning is displayed).
+* throttle - (*number*; optional) - delays the ajax request and kills it if a subsequent request is made within this time frame (in ms).
+Defaults to 0 (i.e. no throttle).
+* encode - (*string*; optional) - the selector to find an element to URL encode with the request at the time of invocation.
+Specify a selector to an input and only that input is sent.
+Any other DOM element encodes all of its children to send.
+Allows for the special selector "self" which encodes the element with the trigger on it.

 ### Actions